Subchapter B. DAMS AND RESERVOIRS

 § 105.123.
 Restoration of aquatic life.

-If the Department finds that construction of a dam or reservoir has so substantially disrupted aquatic life as to preclude natural restoration of the stream ecology within a reasonable period of time, the permittee shall be required to submit and implement a plan to restore the aquatic life of the stream to its prior condition, to the maximum extent possible.
-The plan shall be subject to review and modification by the Department in consultation with the Fish Commission and shall include but not be limited to:
+If the Department finds that construction of a dam or reservoir has substantially disrupted aquatic life to preclude natural restoration of the stream ecology within a reasonable period of time, the permittee shall be required to submit and implement a plan to restore the aquatic life of the stream to its prior condition, to the maximum extent possible.
+The plan shall be subject to review and modification by the Department in consultation with the Fish and Boat Commission and must include, but not be limited to, the following:

 (1) Placement of bed gravel.